anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Minds are like parachutes.
-They only function when open.
+Quote: He who talks more is sooner exhausted.

-By: Thomas Dewar
+By: Laozi